Clint Longley

-Howard Clinton "Clint" Longley, Jr. (born July 28, 1952) is a former American football quarterback in the National Football League (NFL) with the Dallas Cowboys and San Diego Chargers.
+Howard Clinton "Clint" Longley Jr. (born July 28, 1952) is an American former professional football player who was a quarterback in the National Football League (NFL) with the Dallas Cowboys and San Diego Chargers.
 He also was a member of the Toronto Argonauts in the Canadian Football League (CFL).
-Longley played college football at Abilene Christian University.
+Longley played college football for the Abilene Christian Wildcats.

 Early years

 After attending Littleton High School, he enrolled at Abilene Christian University without a scholarship.
 He was redshirted in his freshman year.
 In 1973 as a junior, he led the nation's small colleges in passing and total offense, completing 195 of 360 passes for 3,167 yards and 28 touchdowns, while rushing for 251 yards.
 He set a school record by passing for 434 yards and 4 touchdowns in a 41–7 victory against Southwest Texas State University.

 Longley finished the year guiding his team to 11 straight victories and the NAIA championship.
 He also received Small College All-American honors and was named, along with teammate Wilbert Montgomery, to the 1973 NAIA football All Star team, whose backfield included Walter Payton.
 He forwent his senior season to declare for the NFL draft.